 What are the top skills employers look for in healthcare degree graduates in South Carolina?

-Additionally, proficiency in healthcare technology and electronic health records (EHR) is increasingly important.
-According to the South Carolina Department of Health and Environmental Control (DHEC), familiarity with digital tools is crucial as the state expands telehealth and data-driven care.
+Technical proficiency with electronic health records (EHR) systems is increasingly important.
+The South Carolina Department of Health and Human Services highlights that familiarity with digital tools improves patient care efficiency.

 How to find internships in South Carolina relevant to a healthcare degree?